 I love the design of this Tourbox and how much it offers, and it has me wondering: what could make it even better?
 Or at least better for me as someone who travels regularly and works on various devices throughout the week.

-The ultimate Tourbox for me would be one that is compatible both with my laptop and my iPad and Galaxy tablets.
+The ultimate Tourbox for me would be one that is compatible both with my laptop and my iPad and/or Galaxy tablets.
 No doubt this is a more complex ask, but compatibility with Infinite Painter, Procreate, Art Studio Pro, and Clip Studio Paint on mobile would be pretty spectacular.
-As it is, these apps are well optimized for touch gestures, so perhaps it’s unnecessary.
+As it is, these apps are well optimized for touch gestures, so perhaps it’s unnecessary in some cases.
+But for Magma in the browser and Clip Studio Paint which are generally enhanced by having a wireless keyboard connected, having a Tourbox instead would be amazing.

 Looking for a much more affordable and compact option that will work with your mobile devices?
 Check out my review of the 8Bitdo Micro.